UCI-GDIM32-W25/in-class-activities-ruixuanp1122/README.md

 ## W7
 ### Activity 1
 - NPC Line-of-Sight and Aggro Mechanics
--   Duck uses a red line to detect the player's line of sight and activates pursuit when unobstructed
--   A finite state machine controls the duck's behavior (turning when obstacles block vision)
+  -Duck uses a red line to detect the player's line of sight and activates pursuit when unobstructed -A finite state machine controls the duck's behavior (turning when obstacles block vision)
 - Finite State Machine
   - Duck: wander state and pursue state
   - Enable enemies to switch between chasing and searching based on line-of-sight
 - Raycast Line-of-Sight
   - Duck uses raycast to check the line to sight up a maximum distance
   - raycast hits the player-duck can see them; otherwise, obstacles block vision
 - NPC Obstacle Avoidance
   - Duck NPC uses a sphere cast to detect obstacles
   - Sphere casts provide volume detection and prevent collisions with low or irregular obstacles

 ### Activity 2
 Attendance: Peiyi Xiong, Ruixuan Pan